vivaantaneja/Gesture_Control/README.md

 The script will open up a window displaying the video captured from the device camera.
 Place your hand in front of the camera and use the following gestures to control the volume:

-Five fingers spread out, and move them up and down to adjust the volume.
+Spread five fingers out, and move them up and down to adjust the volume.